ceriously1/cse416surveyproject/README.md

     checkAuth is deprecated.
 You can now do router('/path', (req, res) => {...}) without any middleware.

 Eric Chan
-- Working on algorand stuff + balance
+- Working on adding surveys
+- considering using smart contracts to send out payments (if someone could figure that out, that would be great)

 James
 - Translated some of the schemas in js files